engineyard/ey-docs/pages/asset-pipeline.md

 <h2 id="precompile">Precompiling assets</h2>

 When deploying your Rails 3.1 application, you may notice that there is no styling or your javascript behavior is not working.
-The fix for this is easy and simply requires adding a [[deploy hook|use-deploy-hooks-with-engine-yard-appcloud]] to your application.
+The fix for this is requires adding a [[deploy hook|use-deploy-hooks-with-engine-yard-appcloud]] to your application.

+###To precompile assets

 1. Create a `/deploy/before_symlink.rb` file in your application.